Radbuglet/autoken/CONTRIBUTING.md

 ## Executing Cargo

 The `cargo-autoken` binary automatically builds its own version of `autoken-rustc` so you can execute the entire stack by calling `cargo run` in the `src/cargo` directory.
-This tool can be installed onto your local computer with `cargo install --path src/cargo`—no questions asked.
+This tool can be installed onto your local computer with `cargo install --path src/cargo -Z bindeps`—no questions asked!
+The `rust-toolchain.toml` should handle all the nightly shenanigans for you.

 ## Executing Rustc